dhellmann/pymotw-3/source/readline/index.rst

     Max history file length: -1
     Startup history: []
     Prompt ("stop" to quit): foo
-    Adding "foo" to the history
+    Adding 'foo' to the history
     Prompt ("stop" to quit): bar
-    Adding "bar" to the history
+    Adding 'bar' to the history
     Prompt ("stop" to quit): blah
-    Adding "blah" to the history
+    Adding 'blah' to the history
     Prompt ("stop" to quit): b
     bar   blah
     Prompt ("stop" to quit): b